-How to store your extra culinary garlic and seed garlic
+How to store your extra organic culinary garlic and organic seed garlic

-How to peel garlic: Easy Garlic Peeling Trick
+How to peel lots of garlic: Easy Garlic Peeling Trick

 How to Garlic Powder / How to make Dehydrated garlic